Art, Craft & Design

 - Record observations, experiences, ideas, information and insights appropriate to intentions

-- Analyse and critically evaluate art and design practices demonstrating an understanding of purposes, meanings and contexts
+- Analyse and critically evaluate art and design practices demonstrating an understanding of purpose, meaning and context

 Where will it take me?